 Heavy bleeding with Mirena

 For the 20% of Mirena users who experience amenorrhea or oligomenorrhea, close monitoring is recommended for the first year after implantation to ensure pregnancy does not result.
 Those who experience excessive Mirena IUD bleeding may require medical attention.
 Some patients need surgery to remove the device if their bleeding is severe.
 Because of these risks, it’s important to disclose any medications you may be taking before insertion.
 Prescription blood thinners, and even some OTC medications can increase your risk of severe bleeding with an IUD.

 In the case with Xarelto, there is no antidote to stop bleeding once it starts, posing a serious health risk to women.
-The lack of an antidote, and inadequate safety disclosures have lead over 20,000 women to file Xarelto lawsuit claims against the manufacturers of the drug.
-Several years back, another anticoagulant faced similar circumstances, resulting in an out of court settlement of 4,000 Pradaxa lawsuit cases being settled over bleeding injuries.
+The lack of an antidote, and inadequate safety disclosures have lead many to file Xarelto lawsuit claims against the manufacturers of the drug.
+Several years back, another anticoagulant faced similar circumstances, resulting in an out of court settlement of 4,000 Pradaxa lawsuit cases.